Hall County places renewal of SPLOST sales tax on November ballot

 Rep. Andrew S. Clyde, US Representative for Georgia's 9th District

-Andrew Clyde posts about gender identity and Somali TPS on social media
+Andrew Clyde denounces surveillance state and Biden-era gun control on social media

 Trending